iamrohitkiransawai/notes/github-local-setup.md

+# Configure Github on local machine for pushing changes on remote repo

 To configure GitHub on your local machine so that you can push changes to a remote repository, you can use the following steps: